 As your Todoist fills up with tasks, you’ll want to see tasks that match certain criteria, like every task with the word “Presentation” or every task due in the next 30 days.

 The fastest way to find a specific task, comment, project, or label is with Search.
-Simply click on the Quick Find bar at the top of Todoist or tap the magnifying glass on iOS or Android and type out the keyword you’re looking for.
+Simply click or tap Search and type out the keyword you’re looking for.
 You’ll see a list of every task, comment, project, and label containing that keyword.

 Filter your tasks to see exactly what you want